About the Typhoid Vaccine Acceleration Consortium

 TyVAC employs a multidisciplinary approach, working with global and local partners to accelerate the introduction of TCVs in low-income countries and facilitate access to typhoid vaccines as part of an integrated prevention plan that also includes improved water, sanitation, and hygiene.
 We work to ensure that typhoid prevention and control are global health priorities and that stakeholders and decision-makers have the data and tools they need to make evidence-based decisions for TCV introduction.

-Project Director, Kathleen Neuzil, is the Myron M. Levine Professor in Vaccinology, Professor of Medicine and Pediatrics, and the Director of the Center for Vaccine Development and Global Health at the University of Maryland School of Medicine.
-She is an internationally recognized research scientist and advocate in the field of vaccinology and has led TyVAC since its inception in 2017.
+Dr. Kathleen Neuzil is an internationally recognized research scientist and advocate in the field of vaccinology and led TyVAC from its inception in 2017 – April 2024.
 She has more than 300 scientific publications on vaccines and infectious diseases.
 Dr. Neuzil is a member of the World Health Organization Strategic Advisory Group of Experts on Immunization and the prestigious National Academy of Medicine.
+Dr. Neuzil continues to serve TyVAC in an advisory role.

-Working closely with Dr. Neuzil is Deputy Director, Dr. Andrew Pollard (Oxford), who is one of the leading typhoid experts in the world.
+Working closely with Dr. Laurens is Deputy Director, Professor Sir Andrew Pollard, who is one of the leading typhoid experts in the world.
 Dr. Pollard brings considerable technical knowledge and experience in coordination of international typhoid networks and consortia.
 Dr. Pollard is the Director of the Oxford Vaccine Group.
 He chairs the United Kingdom’s National Immunization Technical Advisory Group, the European Medicines Agency’s vaccine Scientific Advisory Group, and is a WHO Strategic Advisory Group of Experts member, bringing the knowledge and expertise necessary to lead and deliver on this complex project.

 Dr. Emmanuel Mugisha, PATH